The Incidence Chromatic Number of Toroidal Grids: Preliminaries

 \section{Preliminaries}

 Let $G$ be a graph, $u$ a vertex of $G$ with maximum degree and $v$ a neighbour of $u$.
-Since in any incidence coloring of $G$ all the incidences of the form $(u,e)$ have to get distinct colors and since all of them have to get a color distinct from the color of $(v,vu)$, we have:
+Since in any incidence coloring of $G$ all the incidences of the form $(u,e)$ have to get distinct colors and all of them have to get a color different from the color of $(v,vu)$, we have:

 \begin{proposition} For every graph $G$, $\chi_i(G)\ge\Delta(G)+1$. \end{proposition}

 The {\em square} $G^2$ of a graph $G$ is given by $V(G^2)=V(G)$ and $uv\in E(G^2)$ if and only if $uv\in E(G)$ or there exists $w\in V(G)$ such that $uw$, $vw\in E(G)$.
 In other words, any two vertices within distance at most two in $G$ are linked by an edge in $G^2$.
 Let now $c$ be a proper vertex coloring of $G^2$ and $\mu$ be the mapping defined by $\mu(u,uv)=c(v)$ for every incidence $(u,uv)$ in $I(G)$.
 It is not difficult to check that $\mu$ is indeed an incidence coloring of $G$ (see Example~\ref{ex1} below).
 Therefore we have: